-While there are a large number of financial products sold in the QFC, it is important to note that relatively few matters have been referred to the Independent Adjudicator.
+While there are a large number of financial products sold in the QFC, it is important to note that relatively few matters have been referred to an independent adjudicator.

-The Independent Adjudicator’s decisions are confidential to the parties.
-They are not published by the QFC Regulatory Authority on its website and the parties are not identified.
+The independent adjudicator’s decisions are confidential to the parties.
+We do not publish the results on our website and the parties are not identified.

-the product sold was inappropriate for the customer, particularly since the complaint involved investment products that tied in the customer for a lengthy term; and
+- the product sold was inappropriate for the customer, particularly since the complaint involved investment products that held the customer to a lengthy term; and

-To provide further detailed information about the types of issues arising in adjudications, the Regulatory Authority has prepared the following six case studies.
+To provide further detailed information about the types of issues arising in adjudications, please see our featured case studies.
 Any information that could identify the parties involved has been removed.
-Details of the case outcomes can be found here.